ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 ### Checks

 Checks are used to evaluate a Rule.
-They are written using a custom OVAL syntax and are stored as xml files inside the *checks/oval* directory for the desired platform.
-During the building process, the system will transform the checks in OVAL compliant checks.
+They are written using a custom OVAL syntax and during the building process the system will transform them into OVAL compliant checks.

+The OVAL checks are stored as XML files and the build system can source them from:

+- the `oval` directory of a rule
+- the shared pool of checks `shared/checks/oval`
+- a template

-In order to create a new check, you must create a file in the appropriate directory, and name it the same as the Rule *id*.
-This *id* will also be used as the OVAL *id* attribute.
-The content of the file should follow the OVAL specification with these exceptions:
+In order to create a new check you must create a file in the appropriate directory.
+The *id* attribute of the check needs to match the *id* of the its rule.
+The content of the file should follow the OVAL specification with these
+exceptions:

 -   The root tag must be `<def-group>`